dafiti-group/data-and-analytics-training/laboratory/data-pipeline/LAB-pipeline.md

 ```shell
 git branch <your.name>
 ```
-Now you created at branch, you must natigate inside it to keep all your development isolated, to do so, run the command:
+Now you created at branch, you must navigate inside it to keep all your development isolated, to do so, run the command:

 ```shell
 git switch <your.name>